-It is uncertain how the Havana Brown adopted its name, although there are two theories in circulation.
-One theory suggests that the breed was named after Havana tobacco because of its dark brown colour, while the other claims the cat was named after the Havana rabbit which also boasts a chocolate coat.
-Believed to have hailed from Siam – what is now Thailand – the Havana Brown was thought to bring good luck and to protect people from evil.
+It is uncertain how the Havana Brown adopted its name, although there are two theories.
+One theory suggests that the breed was named after Havana tobacco because of its dark brown colour, while the other claims the cat was named after the Havana rabbit which also has a chocolate coat.
+Believed to have hailed from Siam – what is now Thailand – the Havana Brown was thought to bring good luck and banish evil.
 For this reason it was a popular companion cat in the Far East, eventually being brought to England in the 1880s.
 Following a cat show in 1928 where the Havana Brown won a special award for its chocolate coat, the breed lost favour, and two years later the Siamese Cat Club practically banned the breed altogether.
 It was re-developed in the 1950s by the careful breeding efforts of a group of enthusiasts and gained full championship status from the Cat Fancier’s Association in 1964.

 Highly distinctive in appearance, the Havana Brown is characterised by an agile frame, with long legs, a triangular face and large ears.
 The green eyes are bright and very striking, contrasting well with the chocolate brown coat.
 This coat is typically short and close-fitting, recognised only in a dark brown – leaning towards red rather than black – and is extremely soft to the touch.
 The Havana Brown is a moderate shedder and requires minimal grooming to maintain its appearance.
 For this reason, it is a suitable breed choice for the house-proud!